medical weight loss solutions in-stock

 The Cost of Birth Control Pills

 Now that you know where to get your pills, let’s talk about the cost.
 The cost of birth control pills typically ranges from $0 to $50 per month.
-But, the pricing can vary based on insurance coverage and government programs.
+But, the pricing can vary based on insurance coverage and government programs, as well as the type of birth control pill prescribed.

 Insurance Coverage